phelps-sg/scobre/readme.md

 ## Importing the raw data into Apache HBase

-1. Install Apache HBase 0.98.8 for Hadoop 2 in [standalone mode](https://hbase.apache.org/book/quickstart.html).
+1. Install Apache HBase 1.0.1.1 in [standalone mode](https://hbase.apache.org/book/quickstart.html).

 2. Modify the file `base-config.xml` in the `etc/` directory of the folder where you unpacked the lse-data distribution as follows: